mdn/content/files/en-us/web/html/element/img/index.md

     Allowed values:

     - `high`
-      - : Fetch the image at a high priority relative to other images with the same internal prioritization.
+      - : Fetch the image at a high priority relative to other images.
     - `low`
-      - : Fetch the image at a low priority relative to other images with the same internal prioritization.
+      - : Fetch the image at a low priority relative to other images.
     - `auto`
       - : No user preference for the fetch priority.
         This is the default.